codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endraw %}
 {% endhighlight %}

-If you have Dockerfiles like this you need to enrich the basic pipeline shown in the previous sections and run a freestyle step that prepares the artifact **BEFORE** the build of the Docker image.
-Read more about [freestyle steps in the basic CI process page]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/).
+If you have Dockerfiles like this you need to enrich the basic pipeline shown in the previous sections and run a freestyle step that prepares the artifact **BEFORE** building the Docker image.
+Read more about [freestyle steps in the basic CI process]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/).

-There are several disadvantages to these kind of Dockerfiles:
+There are several disadvantages to these kinds of Dockerfiles:

 * The Dockerfile is not self-contained anymore.
 You need to manually run some other command before actually running the Docker build
-* A person that wants to build the Docker image on their workstation is also forced to have a full dev environment (e.g. the JDK or Node.js)
+* A person who wants to build the Docker image on their workstation is also forced to have a full dev environment (e.g. the JDK or Node.js)
-* The version of a development tool is mentioned twice (one in the Dockerfile and one in the CI/CD system)
+* The version of a development tool is specified twice (one in the Dockerfile and one in the CI/CD system)

-Here is the respective Codefresh pipeline
+Here is the Codefresh pipeline:

  `codefresh.yml`
 {% highlight yaml %}